ashish-kp/small_oscillations_sims/README.md

 # small_oscillations_sims

-Here, there are the codes for certain very simplistic and ideal physical systems, which I encountered while learning about Small Oscillations.
+Here are the codes for certain very simplistic and ideal physical systems, which I encountered while learning about Small Oscillations.
 Hopefully, I'll write their E.O.Ms here, just for better understandability.

 So, the systems are: